ETSI Open Source MANO (OSM) Activity Report 2020

 Established as a community driven initiative – hosted by ETSI – to develop a production-quality NFV Management and Orchestration (MANO) software stack aligned the requirements of commercial NFV networks.

-ETSI continues to actively explore synergies between the worlds of Open Source and standardization in its work on NFV.
-Two key components of ETSI’s NFV architectural framework are the NFV orchestrator and the virtualized network function manager – known collectively as the NFV Management and Orchestration, or MANO.
+Two key components of ETSI’s NFV architectural framework are the NFV orchestrator and the virtualized network function manager, known collectively as the NFV Management and Orchestration, or MANO.
 ETSI OSM is an operator-led ETSI community, delivering a production-quality open source MANO stack aligned with ETSI NFV Information Models and meeting the requirements of production NFV networks.